WebAssembly/component-model/design/mvp/CanonicalABI.md

     else:
       assert(not self.other_buffer and not self.other_future)
 ```
+Note that when called via the `ReadableStream` abstract interface, `error` is
+necessarily `None`, whereas if called from the writer end, `error` may or may
+not be an `Error`.
+In the special case that the writer end passes a non-`None`
+error and the stream has already been closed by the reader end, the `Error` is
+dropped, since the reader has already racily cancelled the stream and has no
+way to see the `Error`.

 The [readable and writable ends] of a stream are stored as `StreamHandle`
 objects in the component instance's `waitables` table.
 Both ends of a stream